SAFE-eV/transparenzsoftware/README.md

 The common format for this data is OCMF.
 Please refer to safe-ev.de for further information.

 # Install and run
-Be sure that maven is installed [https://maven.apache.org/](https://maven.apache.org/).
-To package the application run:
+Be sure that maven is installed (this software was compiled/tested with maven 3.9.6) [https://maven.apache.org/](https://maven.apache.org/).

+First, checkout the [https://github.com/SAFE-eV/SAFESealing](SAFESealing software) as a separate package and run

+`mvn clean install -DskipTests`

+Tests can be skipped, they may take a long time.

+To package the transparenzsoftware application run:

 `mvn clean package`